boisgera/MEDIANE/README.md

   - [Markdown Tutorial]: mini-course with exercises

-### "Notebookify"
+### Notebookify

+Some online documents that you can may try to transform into Jupyter notebooks:

- 3. [How Hard Is It to Generate a 10X Return on an Investment?] -- Better Everyday blog, by Rob Go.
+  - [How Hard Is It to Generate a 10X Return on an Investment?] -- Better Everyday blog, by Rob Go.

- 4. [Python Imaging Library tutorial]
+  - [Python Imaging Library tutorial]